 Long Weekend Getaway to Te Anau

 Sounds fabulous!
-Head on a long weekend getaway to Te Anau to explore Milford & Doubtful Sound and more delights of Fiordland.
+Head off on a long weekend getaway to Te Anau to explore Milford & Doubtful Sound and more delights of Fiordland.

-The little town of Te Anau is the gateway to the Fiordland region with the world famous Milford and Doubtful Sounds drawing visitors from near and far every year.
+The little town of Te Anau is the gateway to Fiordland, with the world famous Milford and Doubtful Sounds drawing visitors from near and far every year.
 A scenic two-hour drive from Queenstown along the shores of Lake Wakatipu it is the perfect long weekend getaway destination for a cruisy or active break!
 In case you didn't know, Lake Te Anau (home to Te Anau township) is the largest lake on New Zealand’s South Island.

 Don't go without...